panoply/liquify/packages/moloko/readme.md

 - Run `pnpm i` in the root directory
 - Run `pnpm dev` and start coding

-You can run `pnpm build` to generate a distributed bundle or `pnpm ace` to pull in ace from github and setup the required files.
-Take a look at the package `scripts` for more context.
+You can run `pnpm build` to generate a distributed bundle.

 # Author